Super Shamou

 Super Shamou is an Inuk superhero that appeared in short films produced by the Inuit Broadcasting Corporation as well as a comic book.
 Super Shamou was created by Barney Pattunguyak and Peter Tapatai and first appeared in an IBC broadcast in 1987.
 Super Shamou is the first comic printed in Inuktitut.
 The comic book was bilingual featuring both French and English editions, and both versions also included an Inuktitut translation.
 The comic was written and drawn by Nick Burns, with Micah Lightstone providing the Inuktitut translation.

 Creation

 Pattunguyak and Tapatai were involved in producing and hosting television shows in the Kivalliq Region when the Inuit Broadcasting Corporation formed in 1981.
-Super Shamou originated as an experiment using a three-quarter-inch recorder to shoot Tapatai lying on a table wearing a baseball cap and a white sheet.
+According to an interview with Tapatai upon being named to the Order of Nunavut in 2020, Super Shamou originated as an experiment using a three-quarter-inch recorder to shoot Tapatai lying on a table wearing a baseball cap and a white sheet.
 A thread was attached to the cap and yanked to create a flying effect.
 150 episodes of Super Shamou were shot in total, with 3 episodes making it on air.